mayuroks/Mobile-Test-Project/README.md

 That's a **Lot-of-Data** to download while ... scrolling.
 Once downloaded, the images will be loaded in app memory and would consume 50MB or more.

-This will make the app sluggish and it will definitely go OOM(out-of-memory) pretty quickly.
+This will make the app sluggish and it will go OOM(out-of-memory) pretty quickly.

-# How do others do it?
+# How does Facebook or Instagram do it?
-Lets take Instagram and Facebook for example.
+Let's take Instagram and Facebook for example.
 They load user images and albums with lots of images.
 Yet these apps don't consume 50MB data for a few scrolls or feel sluggish or go OOM and crash.

 After reading this article,
 [Improving Facebook on Android](https://code.facebook.com/posts/485459238254631/improving-facebook-on-android/)